 Some young people may have caring responsibilities for adults, brothers or sisters, or other family members.
 They may feel anxious about what will happen if the person they care for becomes unwell, or if they become unwell and need to self-isolate.

 To help manage their anxiety, it's a good idea to help them make a plan for what will happen if the person they care for becomes unwell, or if you become unwell.
-The plan could include the contact details of individuals and organisations that can offer support to your teen, such as Carers UK, Carers Trust and YACbook.
+The plan could include the contact details of individuals and organisations that can offer support to your teen, such as Carers UK and YACbook.

 If your teen starts showing behaviours that are worrying for you, they may need support that they didn't before.